 Big Thunder Mountain

 Go read this: From Fear to Obsession – How Big Thunder Mountain in Disneyland Paris Changed Me.
 This upcoming trip to Disneyland Paris will be only the second time we as a family have been there as Big Thunder Mountain fans.
-Well, Lucas and I more than Denise, but she’ll relish the extra rides we take for the hot cholocate and chill times it will offer her.
-It being winter means that we have more time to ride Big Thunder Mountain in the dark, and I can’t wait.
+Well, mostly my son and I, but my wife will enjoy the extra rides we take for the hot cholocate and chill times it will offer her.
+Winter means that we have more time to ride Big Thunder Mountain in the dark, and I can’t wait.
 Maybe we can even tie a ride with the Christmas Laser Show for some spectacular on track visuals.

 Christmas Parade – New Music?